rr-/szurubooru/INSTALL.md

 3. Configure Docker Compose:

     ```console
-    user@host:szuru$ cp docker-compose.yml.example docker-compose.yml
+    user@host:szuru$ cp example.env .env
-    user@host:szuru$ edit docker-compose.yml
+    user@host:szuru$ edit .env
     ```

+    Change the values of the variables in `.env` as needed.
     Read the comments to guide you.
-For production use, it is *important* that you configure the volumes appropriately to avoid data loss.

 ### Running the Application